 Her educational background is in business administration and marketing, having received her Bachelor’s from the Leeds School of Business at the University of Colorado in Boulder, Colorado.

-Rhonda Clark, who has worked with DPC since June of 2016, spearheads DPC’s grassroots efforts to help elevate the patient voice of 31 million Americans with Chronic Kidney Disease and the half-million patients with kidney failure.
-Rhonda manages DPC’s grassroots program by organizing and mobilizing DPC’s membership and volunteer advocates, developing and recruiting new patient advocates, assisting in the planning and execution of DPC’s Annual Advocacy Day, and hosting Patient Ambassador training calls.
+Yolonda Brisbane leads DPC’s grassroots efforts to help elevate the patient voice of 31 million Americans with Chronic Kidney Disease and the half-million patients with kidney failure.
+Brisbane manages DPC’s grassroots program by organizing and mobilizing our membership and volunteer advocates, developing, and recruiting new patient advocates, assisting in the planning and execution of DPC’s Annual Advocacy Day, and hosting Patient Ambassador training calls.

 Kelly Goss oversees DPC’s state advocacy efforts throughout the western half of the US.
 In her day-to-day role, Kelly engages with elected officials and their staff, kidney care partners, patients and others to educate them about dialysis issues, advocate on policy issues that protect patients’ access to quality care and help elevate the voice of dialysis patients in order to improve their quality of life.
 She also works to broaden and strengthen DPC’s membership.